The Michael Tuck Stand and Glenferrie Oval revitalisation

 The refurbishment will respect and celebrate the Michael Tuck Stand’s heritage significance and its Moderne style façade, which is heritage listed and of state significance.
 This will include keeping the grandstand seating.

-• Upgraded Michael Tuck Stand
+• Michael Tuck Stand upgraded

 The upgrades will support better use of the Glenferrie Oval for community sport, recreation and leisure.
 It will also create a sportsground for the community, as well as opportunities for women and girls to participate in sport.

-• Upgraded Glenferrie Oval
+• Glenferrie Oval upgraded

 We will upgrade Glenferrie Oval with: